Michael-Meade/MinerFind/_posts/Privacy-the-Double-Edge-Sword.md

 transacation.
 With out it the blockchain will not process the transaction.
 The other members of the ring are all equal but used as decoys, this makes it impossible for anyone to see who is the real sender.

+Privacy is a tricky thing, on one hand